jeffking1998/Easy-NN-Descent/README.md

 This is a toy implementation for my assignment, which is required to write in C++.

 There is a well-designed version of NN-Descent called [pynndescent](https://github.com/lmcinnes/pynndescent).
 But I present here is a strightforward implementation for ones who are new to this algorithm.

+Wei Dong's dissetation is avaliable from [this link](ftp://ftp.cs.princeton.edu/reports/2011/913.pdf)